ChallengeSY/nebunoid/editor.md

 Block "brushes" are managed on a per-level basis.
 A new brush can be easily made by clicking on the empty + sign.
 Existing brushes can be edited by right clicking as such.

 There can be a maximum of 35 brushes per level.
-There also exist automatically generated zap and bloom brushes (named after zap blocks and bloomed blocks made), which do not count against the 35 brush limit.
+There also exist automatically generated zap and bloom brushes (named after the respective effects); which are not accessible from the editor, but do not count against the 35 brush limit.

 #### Keyboard controls
 * 1-4: Quickly toggles a supported mirror control